Near99/tic-tac-toe/README.md

 # July 2 2021

-It's quite easy without implementing bot.
+It's quite easy without implementing bot, only like 30 mins.

 Didn't use required design pattern cause I don't think it's necessary for this exercise